-As a result, even when business leaders agree that it is necessary to adopt intelligent contextual communications and omni-channel customer experience, they are uncertain on how to achieve that.
+As a result, even when business leaders agree that it is necessary to adopt intelligent contextual communications and omnichannel customer experience, they are uncertain about how to achieve that.

 The answer to this conundrum?
-They need a flexible and secure real-time communication solutions that can be integrated into business workflow and applications and be available on any device and platform.
+They need a flexible and secure real-time communication solution that can be integrated into the business workflow and applications and be available on any device and platform.

 The Need for Contextual Communication

 Surveys have shown that while end-users would prefer to be contacted by businesses via offline mediums or SMS, they would rather reach businesses’ customer service by voice or video calls to get quick and reliable answers.
 However, this option is currently fraught with customers’ frustration with multiple non-integrated communication channels and workflows.

 A common occurrence is when a customer needs help with warranty claims and repair for a purchased product.
 Often, the customer will visit the company’s website and fill in a web form on the “Contact Us” page or go back and forth emailing without success.

 Frustrated, the customer then decides to call the customer service hotline and has to explain the situation again at length because the information that was previously submitted via the webform or emails is not linked and readily accessible by the customer service staff.
 In addition, any images of the damaged product sent previously would have to be resent to this customer service staff, putting the images at high risk of being lost in transition.
 And finally, the customer will need to coordinate the visit from the field serviceman for the repair work.
 This whole process could take up a few days to a few weeks.

 The above process – a loss of context for customers as they switch channels – is rife with operational inefficiency which can only result in customer dissatisfaction and reduced customer loyalty.